 Want More Help Teaching Writing?
 Try Time4Writing’s High School Writing Courses

 Time4Writing.com, a sister site to Time4Learning, offers teacher-led online writing courses for high school, middle, and elementary students.
-Each course consists of an 8-week long tutorial offering one-on-one writing instruction from by a certified writing teacher.
+Each course consists of an 8-week long tutorial offering one-to-one writing instruction from a certified writing teacher.
 Students get weekly assignments and receive feedback from their teacher within 24 hours.
 Because each class is an individual tutorial, students can begin at any time.

 For information about high school writing standards, please visit the links below: